 A little bit of sadness came up in the beginning–sadness when I thought of my little sister–but it was hard to stay in that sadness.
 I realized it’s a deeper fear and denial of the changing family dynamic.

 Interesting how I haven’t responded to a single one of Dad’s texts since I’ve been here…there’s a trio of white “how’s it going?” text bubbles in our thread with no blue to back it up.
 And I’ve only responded to Mom’s texts about the dogs and her new convertible–only things relating to our shared life in Nola.
-I haven’t responded to most of her questions about my lifestyle or given her any details about NYU: didn’t tell her about cardio kickboxing, about Kristin Horton being my advisor, about my plan to visit Rye this weekend, or about my job interview at News Bar–all things I considered telling her about as they happened.
+I haven’t responded to most of her questions about my lifestyle or given her any details about NYU: didn’t tell her about my cardio kickboxing class, or about my advising session, or about my plan to visit the suburbs this weekend, or about my job interview at News Bar–all things I considered telling her about as they happened.

 I’m independent and capable and thus my lack of communication with them doesn’t hinder my lifestyle, but I think my distance is really a denial of a life without them.
 By sharing my New York adventures with them, I make our separation real.
 And I guess I’m not ready to do that yet.